DataDog/integrations-core/kube_apiserver_metrics/README.md

 ```
 The Datadog Cluster Agent will then schedule the check(s) for each endpoint onto Datadog Agent(s).

-Disclaimer: Your apiserver(s) need to run as pods, support for other methods (systemd unit) will be added in an upcoming version of the Datadog Cluster Agent.
+Disclaimer: Your apiserver(s) need to run as pods, other methods (systemd unit) are not supported at the moment.

 You can also run the check by configuring the endpoints directly in the `kube_apiserver_metrics.d/conf.yaml` file, in the `conf.d/` folder at the root of your
 See the [sample kube_apiserver_metrics.d/conf.yaml][2] for all available configuration options.